monologg/korean-ner-pytorch/README.md

-# CNN-BiLSTM-CRF-NER
+# Korean NER with Pytorch

-Korean NER Task with CharCNN + BiLSTM + CRF (with Naver NLP Challenge dataset)
+Korean NER Task with CharCNN + BiLSTM + CRF (with Naver NLP Challenge dataset), implemented with `pytorch`

 ## Model